 solution to the problem of managing disputed waters.
 The World Bank played the

 role of facilitator.
-Indian paid Pakistan part of the money for the
+India paid Pakistan part of the money for the

-construction of canals in Pakistan.
+construction of link canals in Pakistan.
 The World Bank also provided development

 Aid.